|Title:||Post-Doctoral Research Training Program in Special Education: Response to Intervention (RTI) in Early Childhood|

 |Program:||Postdoctoral Research Training Program in Special Education and Early Intervention [Program Details]|

 |Award Period:||3/1/2012 – 02/29/2016||Award Amount:||$687,000|

-This program provides comprehensive training in research on early childhood RTI with a focus on two overarching areas: the knowledge and content domain and the measurement and research methods domain.
-The knowledge and content domain includes the RTI prevention/intervention framework; advances in early childhood RTI models; language, social-emotional, and early literacy competency domains; instructional interventions, curricula, and multiple tiers of support; and research communication (e.g., publications, presentations).
-The measurement and research methods domain includes universal screening and progress monitoring measurement requirements of RTI; rigorous experimental study designs; and univariate and latent growth modeling techniques.
-Guided by an Individual Academic Fellowship Plan, fellows will be mentored by core faculty, audit relevant courses and summer institutes, and participate directly in research projects.
-Research opportunities include but are not limited to: (a) development, validation, and other research activities within the CRTIEC; (b) validation of a universal screening and progress monitoring measure of infant and toddler growth in communication skills; (c) development of a preschool RTI model for language and early literacy; (d) study of a web-based parenting intervention for mothers of infants at risk for maltreatment; (e) development of an intervention for improving social-emotional outcomes for infants in child care; and (f) evaluation of evidence-based, naturalistic language-promoting strategies for infants and young children with disabilities.
+The program provided training in two domains: (1) knowledge and content and (2) measurement and research methods.
+The knowledge and content domain included the RTI framework; advances in early childhood RTI models; language, social-emotional, and early literacy competency; instructional interventions, curricula, and multiple tiers of support; and research communication (including publications and presentations).
+The measurement and research methods domain included universal screening and progress monitoring requirements of RTI; experimental study designs; and univariate and latent growth modeling techniques.
+Guided by an individualized fellowship plan, fellows received mentoring, audited relevant courses and summer institutes, and participated directly in research projects.
+Research opportunities included, but were not limited to, (a) validation of a universal screening and progress monitoring measure of infant and toddler growth in communication skills; (b) development of a preschool RTI model for language and early literacy; (c) study of a web-based parenting intervention for mothers of infants at risk for maltreatment; (d) development of an intervention for improving social-emotional outcomes for infants in child care; and (e) evaluation of evidence-based, naturalistic language-promoting strategies for infants and young children with disabilities.